 As Form 40-F requires substantive disclosure beyond the prescribed contents of the Canadian annual information form, issuers will need to ensure compliance with their Canadian continuous disclosure obligations, which require all material information filed or furnished on EDGAR in the United States to also be filed on SEDAR in Canada.
-This requirement is frequently met by putting all mandated Form 40-F material disclosure into the body of the Canadian annual information form itself.
-If the additional Form 40-F required disclosure is addressed through supplemental pages to the annual information form, then the entire Form 40-F, including the supplemental pages, should be filed in Canada on SEDAR as an "other" document.
+This requirement is frequently met by putting all mandated Form 40-F material disclosure into the body of the Canadian annual information form or management's discussion of financial condition and results of operations itself.
+If the additional Form 40-F required disclosure is addressed through supplemental pages to the annual information form and management's discussion of financial condition and results of operations, then the entire Form 40-F, including the supplemental pages, should be filed in Canada on SEDAR as an "other" document.

-It is important to note that Canadian issuers that do not have a 12-month reporting history in Canada are generally not eligible to use Form 40-F. So, for example, a Canadian company conducting a concurrent initial public offering in both Canada and the United States (if not previously a reporting issuer in Canada) would, in addition to being ineligible to use an MJDS registration statement for the initial public offering itself, be required to file its first annual report under the Exchange Act with the SEC on Form 20-F. Following the date on which the one-year Canadian reporting history requirement is satisfied, the company could switch to Form 40-F to satisfy its annual reporting obligations for subsequent years instead of continuing to use Form 20-F.
+It is important to note that Canadian issuers that do not have a 12-month reporting history in Canada are generally not eligible to use Form 40-F. So, for example, a Canadian foreign private issuer conducting a concurrent initial public offering in both Canada and the United States (if not previously a reporting issuer in Canada) would, in addition to being ineligible to use an MJDS registration statement for the initial public offering itself, be required to file its first annual report under the Exchange Act with the SEC on Form 20-F. Following the date on which the one-year Canadian reporting history requirement is satisfied, the company could switch to Form 40-F to satisfy its annual reporting obligations for subsequent years instead of continuing to use Form 20-F.